sivahuang77/citrux-cli/CONTRIBUTING.md

-Container-based sandboxing mounts the project directory (and system temp directory) with read-write access and is started/stopped/removed automatically as you start/stop Gemini CLI.
+Container-based sandboxing mounts the project directory (and system temp directory) with read-write access and is started/stopped/removed automatically as you start/stop Citrux CLI.
 Files created within the sandbox should be automatically mapped to your user/group on host machine.
 You can easily specify additional mounts, ports, or environment variables by setting `SANDBOX_{MOUNTS,PORTS,ENV}` as needed.
-You can also fully customize the sandbox for your projects by creating the files `.gemini/sandbox.Dockerfile` and/or `.gemini/sandbox.bashrc` under your project settings directory (`.gemini`) and running `gemini` with `BUILD_SANDBOX=1` to trigger building of your custom sandbox.
+You can also fully customize the sandbox for your projects by creating the files `.citrux/sandbox.Dockerfile` and/or `.citrux/sandbox.bashrc` under your project settings directory (`.citrux`) and running `gemini` with `BUILD_SANDBOX=1` to trigger building of your custom sandbox.